Karthikeya108/AdvancedObjectDetection/README.md

 y_img = np.arctan2(z_lidar, d_lidar)/ v_res_rad
 ```

-Following is the result of projecting the lidar point cloud to front view using depth
+Following is the result of projecting the lidar point cloud to front view using `depth`

 <img src="./images/frontview_depth.png" height="200" width="1000">

-Following is the result of projecting the lidar point cloud to front view using height
+Following is the result of projecting the lidar point cloud to front view using `height`

 <img src="./images/frontview_height.png" height="200" width="1000">

-Following is the result of projecting the lidar point cloud to front view using reflectance value
+Following is the result of projecting the lidar point cloud to front view using `reflectance`

 <img src="./images/frontview_reflectance.png" height="200" width="1000">